photoprism/photoprism-docs/docs/getting-started/index.md

     [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for **AMD64, ARM64, and ARMv7**.
     That means you don't need to pull from different Docker repositories anymore.
 We recommend updating your existing `docker-compose.yml` config based on [our examples](https://dl.photoprism.org/docker/).

+!!! info ""
+    Downloadable installation packages are planned for a later release.
+Developers can build PhotoPrism from source by following the instructions in our [Developer Guide](../developer-guide/setup.md).

 ## Roadmap ##